Legal aid: LASPO

 The provision of legal aid is governed by the Access to Justice Act 1999 and supplementary legislation, most recently the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO), which came into force in 2013.
 LASPO triggered an immediate 46% plunge in the number of cases in which legal aid was granted, from 925,000 in 2012 to just 497,000 cases in the following year.
-The Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) stopped aid for areas of law that include family, welfare, housing and debt.
+The Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) stopped aid for areas of law that include family, welfare, housing, and debt.
 There are complaints that cuts to legal aid from LASPO have prevented the poorest people getting justice.

-Disabled people disputing benefit claims are usually denied legal aid forcing them to deal with complex and distressing cases without help.
+People with disabilities who dispute benefit claims are usually denied legal aid, forcing them to deal with complex and distressing cases without help.
 The numbers disputing when benefits are denied have fallen drastically and it is feared the most vulnerable are losing out.

 The government's rationale for introducing LASPO was because people who could clearly afford their own legal fees were abusing the system, and cases which could clearly be settled with alternative dispute resolution were unnecessarily being taken to court.
 This can be seen in the government's response to legal aid reforms in 2011, where Kenneth Clarke, Lord Chancellor and Secretary of State for Justice, said funding was being provided for "unnecessary litigation", something which he viewed as "unaffordable" and "spiralling legal costs".
 He also noted that before the introduction of LASPO, England and Wales were spending £39 per head of the population on legal aid compared with only £8 per head in New Zealand.
 Experts maintain the burden of cost has just been transferred to the courts, NHS and social care, which in the end costs the state more.